-While there is no exact science to selling stock, rushing to sell when markets are declining is usually not wise.
+While there is no exact science to selling a stock, rushing to sell when markets are declining is usually not wise.
 More often than not, you come to realize that you have sold a good business cheap.
 If you've done your work and know the business, then wild gyrations in the stock price aren't as upsetting, because you know the true value of the business.
-Most investors would be surprised to know that during past recessions, stock market returns were just as likely to advance as they were to decline.

-The truth is, business operations do not move in rapid-fire fashion like stock market quotations.
+The truth is, business operations do not move in the same rapid-fire fashion that stock market quotations do.
 Furthermore, a quarter is not an adequate time period to fairly assess a business's operations.
 So how could a daily or weekly decline in stock price really mean anything?

 Take a vacation

 Poor selling decisions can drastically affect your investment performance.
-There's a huge difference between weakened performance during economic slumps hurting a solid company like 3M
+There's a huge difference between weakened performance during economic slumps, which can temporarily hurt a solid company like Coca-Cola

 The Fool owns shares of Berkshire Hathaway, which is a Motley Fool Stock Advisor recommendation.
-Berkshire Hathaway, 3M, and Wal-Mart Stores are Inside Value selections.
-Johnson & Johnson is an Income Investor recommendation.
-Try any of our Foolish newsletters today, free for 30 days.
+Berkshire Hathaway, Coca-Cola, and Wal-Mart are Motley Fool Inside Value selections.
+Coca-Cola is a Motley Fool Income Investor recommendation.
+Try any of our Foolish newsletter services free for 30 days.